-The final episode of Channel 4’s latest Grand Designs series follows the experience of a self-builder employing a highly innovative and flexible build system which, in this instance, sees its high-performance elevations given a proprietary render system across Magply modified magnesium oxide boards.
+The final episode of Channel 4’s latest Grand Designs series follows the experience of a self-builder employing a highly innovative and flexible build system which, in this instance, sees its high-performance elevations given a proprietary render system across Magply modified magnesium sulphate boards.

 Screened on May 9th the story behind the two-bedroom property’s construction profiles the use of Boutique Modern’s PFC steel section and SIPs system to erect a highly energy efficient structure, which could have carried many different exterior treatments.
 The programme also reviews the neighbouring properties – already covered in previous episodes – which have been built as part of the far larger Graven Hill self-build project instigated by Cherwell District Council.